Men-3/Men-bot-videogame/README.md

 ###### stfu max
 # no
-Welcome to men bot: the videogame!
+Welcome to men bot: the videogame, the world's stupidest coding shitpost!
 We hope you hate your stay :)

 Features
 - absolutely nothing that will ever be useful to anyone, ever.